olivia-mauger/tutorials/docs/source/operators.rst

 Assignment
 ^^^^^^^^^^

-In the "Variables Introduction" section, assigning a variable a particular value is briefly touched on.
+In the :ref:`Variables Introduction<Variables Introduction>` page, assigning a variable a particular value is briefly touched on.
 For example, consider the following line of code:

 .. code-block:: shadow